-Communities

-We recognise the importance of contributing to our communities through volunteering, community investment, and long term partnerships.
+Communities We recognise the importance of contributing to our communities through volunteering, community investment, and long term partnerships.

-- Aviva supported the communities in which we operate, through investment in business and infrastructure, paying tax revenues and community support activity. - At Aviva Group level, the Customer and Sustainability Committee received regular updates on the progress of Aviva's Sustainability Ambition throughout 2023 with the Committee Chair providing an update on matters discussed at each Aviva plc Board meeting.

-- Employees across the Aviva Group were offered the opportunity to volunteer their time to support charities and organisations. - During the year, the Aviva Group provided £2.7m funding to Citizens Advice and £0.75m to the Money Advice Trust to help build their capacity to tackle the cost of living crisis.
-This is part of an overall commitment of £7m to Citizens Advice and £2m to Money Advice Trust (the majority of which was distributed in 2022). - The Aviva Foundation committed just under £2m funding to organisations delivering public benefit focused on financial resilience.
+How we have engaged • Aviva supported the communities in which we operate, through investment in business and infrastructure, paying tax revenues and community support activity.
+Focus during the year Sustainability and inclusive behaviours training was provided for the Group and subsidiary Boards. • At Aviva Group level, the Customer and Sustainability Committee received regular updates on the progress of Aviva's Sustainability Ambition throughout 2023 with the Committee Chair providing an update on matters discussed at each Aviva plc Board meeting.
+Outcomes and actions during the year Employees across the Aviva Group were offered the opportunity to volunteer their time to support charities and organisations. • During the year, the Aviva Group provided £2.7m funding to Citizens Advice and £0.75m to the Money Advice Trust to help build their capacity to tackle the cost of living crisis.
+This is part of an overall commitment of £7m to Citizens Advice and £2m to Money Advice Trust (the majority of which was distributed in 2022). • The Aviva Foundation committed just under £2m funding to organisations delivering public benefit focused on financial resilience.

-Regulators
+Strategic report (continued)

-As an insurance company, we are subject to financial services regulation and approvals in all the markets we operate in.

-• We have maintained a constructive and open relationship with our regulators and the Board has regular meetings with our UK regulators.

-• Regulatory priorities were regularly discussed at Board meetings.
+Regulators As an insurance company, we are subject to financial services regulation and approvals in all the markets we operate in.
+How we have engaged • We have maintained a constructive and open relationship with our regulators and the Board has regular meetings with our UK regulators.
+Focus during the year Continued focus on Consumer Duty with training provided to the Group and subsidiary Boards.
+Outcomes and actions during the year Regulatory priorities were regularly discussed at Board meetings.